When I talk to people new to the world of A/B testing, I all too often hear something like:

 Problem & Hypothesis

-A better approach is to take one step back and instead do the following two things before diving into test variations:
+A better approach is to take one step back and instead do the following two things before diving into test variations for e-commerce conversion rate optimization:

 - Determine the problem you are going to solve, such as a high bounce rate on your landing page or a high abandonment rate at step 2 during your checkout process.
 This gives you a clear idea of the problem your new designs should solve, as well as the criteria for success – did the bounce rate lower on your landing page?